Discourse Features Enhance Detection of Document-Level Machine-Generated Content: Evaluation

 \section{Evaluation}

 We present the classification accuracy for both our models, alongside the results from the baseline and SOTA academic and commercial approaches, namely RoBERTa Large, GPTZero, Copyleaks, and Winston AI.
 Given that the dataset is balanced (50\% MCG and 50\% HPC), accuracy is sufficient as an evaluation metric (a majority class baseline would achieve 50\% accuracy).
 The results are shown in Table \ref{tab:results}.
-Although AUC-ROC is widely used in detection tasks, it is particularly valuable for measuring performance when the cases are imbalanced while our dataset are balanced dataset.
-We present an AUC-ROC graph for the paraLFQA dataset as an example, demonstrating results consistent with the accuracy metric shown in \ref{fig:auc-roc}.

 The RoBERTa Large detector classified most cases as HPC, resulting in an accuracy around 50\%.
 Subsequently, we discuss the results and analyze the effectiveness of our proposed models.